kevin2431/Traj-LO/README.md

 In addition to the ROSbag data loader, Traj-LO also provides a simple custom GUI for visualization and uses Eigen-based Gauss-Newton for pose optimization.
 Here are the major libraries we will use.
 - Optimization: [Eigen](https://gitlab.com/libeigen/eigen.git), [Sophus](https://github.com/strasdat/Sophus.git)
 - GUI: [ImGui](https://github.com/ocornut/imgui), OpenGL, [GLM](https://github.com/g-truc/glm.git)
-- DataLoader: TBB, Boost
+- DataLoader: oneTBB, Boost

-Although major dependencies are included in the third-party folder, you may still need to run the script `install_deps_ubuntu.sh` to install libraries like TBB, Boost, etc.
+Although major dependencies are included in the third-party folder, you may still need to run the script `install_deps.sh` to install libraries like Boost, etc.
 ### Build
 You can install the Traj-LO project by following these steps:
 ```
 git clone --recursive https://github.com/kevin2431/Traj-LO.git
 cd Traj-LO
-sh install_deps_ubuntu.sh # make sure we have all the dependency
+sh scripts/install_deps.sh # make sure we have all the dependency
 mkdir build && cd build
 cmake ..
 make -j8